-If, after the first meeting/audition/workshop, an applicant is not offered a place, or a place with special conditions, or a place on the Reserve list, the applicant may appeal for a second chance, using an on-line form (the link can be found on our website) within 14 days of the date of the decision documentation.
+If, after the first meeting/workshop, an applicant is not offered a place, or a place with special conditions, or a place on the Reserve list, the applicant may seek a second opportunity for a meeting/workshop through a Phase 2 appeal, (the link will be available on your Application Account) within 14 days of the date of the decision documentation.

-We are unable to accept verbal, emailed or written requests for appeals.
-The applicant must refer to the admissions criteria 1B) and should clearly explain why they were unable to demonstrate the criteria on the day, and why they feel they ought to be offered a second chance.
-Please note we are unable to provide feedback on the first meeting/audition/workshop if you wish to appeal.
+To be clear, we are unable to accept verbal, emailed or written requests for appeals.
+The applicant must refer to the admissions criteria 1B) and should clearly explain why they were unable to demonstrate the criteria on the day, and why they feel the Phase 2 appeal should be allowed.